There's Something For

 her skills and leadership ensured that the Brookline Recreation Center continued

-to provide our neighborhood's children the same sort of safe, friendly atmosphere
+to provide our neighborhood kids the same sort of safe, friendly atmosphere

 in which to grow and prosper.